samueltootle/fuka/README.md

 * A new suite of exporters are now available for all ID solutions.
 These exporters leverage the new copy constructors in Kadath to allow for multi-threaded import by evolution frameworks.
     * Note: This only works with memory pools turned off, e.g. compiling Kadath and executables with `-DDEFAULT_KAD_MEM`
+* A new code for computing head-on initial data for two Neutron stars at rest is now available [BNS_headon](./codes/FUKA/BNS_headon/)

 ## FUKA Maintainer(s):